Migrating from scrapy-zyte-smartproxy to scrapy-zyte-api#

 When retries are exceeded for a given request, an exception is raised, and if not caught, an error message is logged.
 See Retrying non-successful Zyte API responses to learn how to handle such exceptions.

-If a higher concurrency does not improve your run time, the cause may be rate limiting; if the scrapy-zyte-api/throttle_ratio Scrapy stat is high, you may open a support ticket to request a higher rate limit for your account.
+3. If a higher concurrency does not improve your crawl speed, the cause may be rate limiting; if the scrapy-zyte-api/throttle_ratio Scrapy stat is high, you may open a support ticket to request a higher rate limit for your account.

 Memory may increase#